Solar Energy, Solar Cells Photovoltaic Principles One

 properties, efficiencies and cost.

 The first known practical photovoltaic cell was developed in 1954 in the USA Bell

-Telephone laboratories, it was a silicon cell produced from a silicon wafer, it was
+Telephone laboratories in 1954, it was a silicon cell produced from a silicon wafer,

-observed that exposing it to light produce a voltage.
+it was observed that exposing it to light produce a voltage.
 Since this discovery

-tremendous

-improvements in materials and manufacturing efficiencies have been achieved, this
+tremendous improvements in materials and manufacturing efficiencies have been achieved,